leg100/otf/README.md

     sudo update-ca-certificates
     ```

-1. Ensure you have access to a postgresql server. oTF assumes it's running locally on a unix domain socket in `/var/run/postgresql`.
+1. Ensure you have access to a postgresql server. otf assumes it's running locally on a unix domain socket in `/var/run/postgresql`.
 Create a database named `otf`:

     ```bash
     createdb otfd
     ```

-1. Run the oTF daemon:
+1. Run the otf daemon:

     ```bash
     otfd --ssl --cert-file=cert.crt --key-file=key.pem